imrahulr/imrahulr.github.io/_posts/2018-01-12-toxic-comment-classification.md

 <li>LightGBM</li>
 </ul>

 Each model was trained using 10 fold validation with proper hyperparameter tuning.
+Each model was fed with starting 200 words along with 200 words from the end of the comments.
+This provided a significant boost in the performance since many comments were toxic at the end.

-We used LightGBM and simple weighted averaging for stacking these models.
+Finally, we used LightGBM, Catboost and simple weighted averaging for stacking these models, thus creating a three-layer ensemble of models.

 ---